ayazamlani/python-novaexchange/README.md

 ######Donations Are Appreciated######

-If you use this excel to track your progress and would like to donate :)
+If you use this and would like to donate :)

 * BTC: 161UkWiXmsgTXrNzJRzQDTwPJwxLDANT6g
 * ETH: 0x3ae1976496Ed1757e82ba3C362d284F1E7514FB7